-I have particular needs when it comes to my home server, and since I couldn't find much useful information out there on this specific setup, I thought I'd share my experiences here in case anyone else is looking to do the same.
+I have particular needs when it comes to my home server, and since I couldn't find much useful information out there on this specific setup, I thought I'd share my experiences here for anyone else looking to do the same.

 Basically what I need from my server are these two things: